lsh-junction-2018/candy-arm-demo/README.md

 * Install the goprocam library: https://pypi.org/project/goprocam/
 * Switch the camera on
 * You can communicate the camera remotely via WiFi.
 First, WiFi must be turned on: go to Setup -> Wireless and press the WiFi icon
-* Connect your computer to the WiFi goprohero4 (password: goprohero4)
+* Connect your computer to the WiFi goprohero4
-* Download and run test script gopro_example.py from this repository
+* Download and run test script gopro_example.py from this repository.
+This script takes a picture and downloads it in the folder you run the script from